Catoblepon/pkmn-palette-rng/readme.md

 Spoilers: it didn't take me only one weekend.
 But I did learn a bunch in the end and I'm happy with it!

-# Software restrictions

-Unfortunately, the colour changing doesn't work on Firefox, as the function to get the data of the colours of the image isn't available in Firefox (anything else *should* be fine).

 # The code and it's future
 I, Catoblepon, made this website, using the [Color.js](https://github.com/luukdv/color.js) package made by [Luukdv](https://github.com/luukdv).
 I consider it finished and don't expect to change or expand it (unless there's some big bug that need addressing or Firefox implements a way to make it work).